jimenez/marathon/docs/docs/ports.md

 *containerPort*: A _container port_ specifies a port within a container.
 This is only necessary as part of a _port mapping_ when using `BRIDGE` mode networking with a Docker container.

 *hostPort*: A _host port_ specifies a port on the host to bind to.
-This is only necessary as part of a _port mapping_ when using `BRIDGE` mode networking with a Docker container.
+When used with `BRIDGE` mode networking, you specify a _port mapping_ from a _host port_ to a _container port_.
+In `HOST` networking, requested ports are _host ports_ by default.
+Note that only _host ports_ are made available to a task through environment variables.

 *BRIDGE networking*: `BRIDGE` mode networking is used by Docker applications that specify `BRIDGE` mode networking.
 In this mode, container ports (a port within the container) are mapped to host ports (a port on the host machine).
 In this mode, applications bind to the specified ports within the container and Docker networking binds to the specified ports on the host.